lemire/tagclouddrawing/README.md

 The latter two require that your setup have Firefox and other things similar to ours...
 The first two might work okay on any platform,

-# INSTALL

-Use: (from the src subdirectory)

-      make
-      cd ../data
-      ../bin/floorp owen
-      pdflatex owen
-      xpdf owen.pdf

-The first parts of this can be achieved by "make placetest"

-The input file would be called 'owen.pl' and for debugging, it outputs TeX.
-We also output html, so you can fire up a browser and look at owen.html.

 Also, there are  scripts that superficially extract "keywords" and their collocation information, determine bounding box sizes,   floorplan and then show the html

-The top-level script for this is "gut.sh", eg

-         gut.sh <path to some text file> <number of tags to take>

-There is a make target to do this, too...it will process some source code file to get its tags!

-The scripts are definitely quick-prototype quality and if they actually work for you....wow!

-File "owen1.pl" is a more complex sample input

-This _was_ a CAD tool...which means it does more than we need.
-For instance, it reserved "wiring spaces" between boxes (depending on how many connections are specified between boxes).
-Also, each initial box has a specified "upward" and "righward" pull  (certain chip modules may have strong reasons to want to be on the upper-left area of the chip, for instance).
-The code is also capable of choosing between different alternative shapes for each box.